kjhermans/networktester/README.md

 The project is coded in Perl, but uses no modules on top of what is usually already installed on a Linux system.
 In other words, you should be able to just run them on an average major distro box.
-Just chmod the scripts to 0755 (or something).
+Just chmod the scripts to 0755 (or something similar).

+The JSON definition should encompass the definition, in as minimal a sense as possible, of any networking that you'd need, and similarly wrt firing off things from a (scheduled) shell.

 # Example to get you going